-In contrast to the other parks, Epcot has no shortage of places to eat.
-All of the World Showcase countries have at least one food service location.
+As you explore Epcot during your Disney World trip, you will quickly find that it has no shortage of places to eat.
+All of the World Showcase countries have at least one food service place.
 And most of them have more than one restaurant.
-Because these vary greatly in setup, quality of food, and price, it can be hard to choose where to eat in Epcot.
-In an effort to help you choose the right eatery for your family, this is my review of La Cantina de San Angel, which is a quick-service restaurant in Mexico.
+Because these are so many to choose from, it can be hard to choose where to eat in Epcot.
+This review will help you decide if La Cantina de San Angel is a good choice for your family.

 Disney Dining Plan/Cost

 La Cantina does participate on the Disney Dining Plan.
 It will cost you one quick-service credit per person.
 If you are paying out of pocket for this meal, you can expect to spend less than $15 per adult.
 From a purely economic perspective, this is a decent use of your dining credits.

 Plus, if you are already in Epcot, this is a convenient place to stop and grab some lunch or a quick dinner.
 However, when you factor in the quality of the food, I feel that this is more of a waste of a credit than anything else.

 La Cantina de San Angel is a quick-service Mexican food restaurant.
 It sits on the lagoon side of the promenade in Epcot’s World Showcase.
 It is in a very convenient location as it is close to the Future World side of the park as well.

 The restaurant has outdoor seating with beautiful views of the lagoon.
 You will find that it is one of the few spots around the lagoon to sit and watch the fireworks show.
 However, the views of the fireworks are limited due to the roof over the seating area.